 The initial online application consists of information about a candidate’s educational and professional background and a series of short essay questions.
 The essay questions are designed to help us understand the knowledge, skills and qualifications that you would bring to the Fellowship.
 We also want to get to know you better and to find out what motivates you.

-After AIF reviews all online applications, long-listed candidates will be invited for a brief phone conversation with a staff member or Alumni.
-After these phone conversations, select candidates will be invited to an in-person interview held in major cities in the United States and India with a mixed panel of staff, Alumni and other AIF stakeholders.
+After AIF reviews all online applications, long-listed candidates will be invited to an in-person interview held in major cities in the United States and India in April, with a mixed panel of staff, Alumni and other AIF stakeholders.
 They will be asked to submit two references prior to the interview.
-Successful candidates will be notified of their qualification to the shortlist, enabling them to apply for individual projects in the project portal.
-AIF and its partner organizations will then interview candidates for each position.
-Based on these interviews and an assessment of which candidates are best suited for individual projects, the final Fellowship class will be selected.
+Successful candidates will be notified of their qualification to the shortlist, enabling them to apply for individual projects in the Project Portal in May.
+AIF and its partner organizations will then interview candidates for each project.
+Based on these interviews and an assessment of which candidates have the strongest alignment of skills required for the projects, the final Fellowship class will be selected.
 Fellows will officially be admitted and offered a place into the program in July.

 If you are identified as a short-listed candidate for the Fellowship, we will invite you to an in-person interview.
-Interviews are conducted in major cities in the U.S. and India.
-Due to the competitive nature of the Fellowship, as well as the value that AIF puts on building a diverse and cohesive cohort, you are expected to appear to the interview in person.
-In the case that you are outside of the U.S. or India due to a prior professional commitment and can provide documentation, AIF may explore an alternate means of conducting the interview with you.
+Interviews are conducted in major cities in the U.S. and India in April.
+Due to the competitive nature of the Fellowship with an acceptance rate of less than 2%, as well as the value that AIF puts on building a diverse and cohesive cohort, finalists are expected to appear to the interview in person.
+We do not offer Skype or phone interviews.

 AIF does not make travel arrangements for candidates coming to an interview, nor do we reimburse any expenses related to attending the interview.
 Candidates are expected to make their own arrangements and pay for all expenses incurred by attending the interview in person.

 AIF requires two references.
 You will be asked to submit your references only if you make it to the interview round.
 We will contact candidates and ask them to provide your references in the online application portal.
-Your references will be asked to complete an online form that evaluates your ability to succeed on the Fellowship.
+They do not need to submit letters of recommendation.
+Instead, your references will be asked to complete an online form that evaluates your ability to succeed on the Fellowship.
 Your references should be able to address your work ethic, your cultural adaptability, your communication skills and work style, and your career goals.
 We request that you provide references familiar with you in a professional or volunteer setting.
 References can not be family, relatives or friends.

 No, we do not require recommendation letters.
 Instead, we will ask you to provide us with two references from a professional or volunteer setting to complete an online form evaluating your skills, abilities, and preparedness for the Fellowship.

 During the selection process, we take note of the skill sets and interests of potential Fellows to match them with appropriate AIF partner organizations.
-Once selected, we ask finalists to apply for projects in the project application portal opening in May.
-The project application portal will outline each project, describe the nature of the host organization, and provide details about required skills, roles, and responsibilities.
+Once selected, we ask finalists to apply for projects in the project application portal (“Project Portal”) opening in May.
+The Project Portal will outline each project, describe the nature of the host organization, and provide details about required skills, roles, and responsibilities.
 Each finalist is able to apply for up to three projects.
-AIF and its partner organizations will interview candidates for each position, and make a decision about the final match.
+AIF and its partner organizations will interview candidates for each project, and make a decision about the final match.
 Fellows are officially being admitted into the program in July at the conclusion of the matching process.

 Fellows are expected to complete the following during their service in India:

-- Meeting or exceeding expectations of the Fellowship, including upholding your commitment to AIF and your host organization
+- Meeting or exceeding expectations of the Fellowship, including upholding their commitment to AIF and their host organization

-- Participation at Orientation, Midpoint, and Endpoint, and Thematic Conference
+- Participation at Orientation, Midpoint, and Endpoint, and other program related events

 - Adherence to the policies and agreements between Fellow, AIF and partner organizations